Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/Before the HOL - Azure Stack Operate.md

 Execute the following PowerShell code.
 When prompted for Azure credentials, you will need to authenticate with an Azure Account that has Global Administrator access on the Azure AD Tenant as well as Owner rights on the Azure subscription.

 There will be a second prompt for the local administrator account.
-Specify demo@pass123 when prompted.
+Specify **demo@pass123** when prompted.

-> Note: Ensure the Azure Subscription has enough cores available on the quota to deploy a VM sized: Standard E20s v3.
+> **Note**: Ensure the Azure Subscription has enough cores available on the quota to deploy a VM sized: Standard E20s v3.

 ```PowerShell
 Connect-AzAccount